The Offer has been accepted, congratulations!…. now what?

 Once your sale is official (subjects removed, if any), we will be waiting for the Completion and Possession Date which are noted on the Contract of Purchase and Sale.
 On the Possession date, we will ensure that all furniture and belongings are packed and removed from the property and the property is spotless for the new owners!
 Note that the Contract stipulates a specific time with regards to the Possession of the home for the new owner; it’s often at noon, but can be later or earlier in the day – so you want to make sure that you have planned your cleaners and movers well before the Possession time to ensure a smooth turnaround!

 There are a few tasks that you need to do before the Completion and Possession Date.
 Take a look below:

 1. CONTACT A LAWYER OR NOTARY PUBLIC

 Upon acceptance of an offer, the deposit cheque is given the Buyers agent for deposit into the Buyer Agent’s Office trust account.
 The next step is to arrange for a Lawyer or Notary to handle the preparation of transfer and/or mortgage documents.
-Once you have decided whom you would like to use to represent you, let us know (at LEAST 3 weeks prior to Completion) and our conveyancing department will forward the accepted Contract of Purchase and Sale to your lawyer/ notary.
-Your lawyer will book an appointment to sit down with you and go over all the legal steps of the sale.
+Once you have decided whom you would like to use to represent you, let us know (at LEAST 3 weeks prior to Completion) and our conveyancing department will forward the Contract Documents and other necessary information to your lawyer/notary.
+Your lawyer go over all the legal steps of the sale , and you’ll meet with them a few days before the Completion Date to sign everything necessary.
 We’re happy to refer a great lawyer or notary, just ask!

 2. TRANSFER YOUR CABLE/PHONE/INTERNET SERVICES